drmason13/advent_of_code_traits/README.md

 Contributions are welcome, please see [CONTRIBUTING](./CONTRIBUTING.md)

 Please also see [ARCHITECTURE](./ARCHITECTURE.md) for a guided tour of sorts of the code base.

+I might take a long time to merge/release your contributions, I'm still inexperienced at the whole open source mainenance thing.
+I am grateful for them though.

 ### Thank you so much to everyone who has helped this project so far: